Two GitHub pages hosting the web app are available:

 The Firmware Update Over The Air (OTA) application allows a remote device to update the current application.

-BLE_ApplicationInstallManager is loaded at the memory address 0x08000000.
-BLE_HeartRate_ota or BLE_p2pServer_ota application is loaded at the memory address 0x08006000.
+BLE_ApplicationInstallManager is loaded at memory address 0x08000000.
+The OTA application is loaded at memory address 0x08006000.

 Step 1.
 Power on the STM32WBA board with the OTA application flashed and enable Bluetooth® on your machine.